abandoned/help.mop.io/_docs/how-does-mopio-reprice.md

 Mopio reprices your listings in **real time**.
 This means it reprices as soon as a competing seller changes the price of their offer.

 Let's say you are listing at *$20* and another seller reduces their price to *$19.80*.
 Within seconds, Mopio will reduce your price to *$19.79* and send a price update to Amazon.
+If the other seller then raises their price to *$20.10*, we'll raise yours to *$20.09*.

 ## Limits